MAYU75/MKPITS_Mayuri_Dhole_Java_Nov_2020/Core_Java_Practice/src/com/mkpits/java/README.md

 #### Program 603 Basic Core Java Program(ClientSideChatProgramUsingSocketTimerAndAwt.java)(TimerClassClient.java)
 Write a program in java to demonstrate chatting program on client side using socket programming, awt and timer.

+#### Program 604 Basic Core Java Program(ComparableInterfaceExThatSortsTheListElements.java)
+Write a program in java to sort the list of elements using Comparable Interface.

+#### Program 605 Basic Core Java Program(ComparatorInterfaceExThatSortsTheListElementsUsingDifferentComparators.java)(StudentEx.java)(AgeComparator.java)(NameComparator.java)
+Write a program in java of Comparator interface to sort the list of elements using different Comparators.

+#### Program 606 Basic Core Java Program(UrlExToGetProtocolHostNamePortNumberAndFileName.java)
+Write a program in java of URL to get the Protocol, Host Name, Port Number and File Name.

+#### Program 607 Basic Core Java Program(UrlExToGetProtocolHostNamePortNumberFileNameDefaultPortNumberQueryStringPathFile.java)
+Write a program in java of URL to get the Protocol, Host Name, Port Number, File Name, Default Port Number, Query String, Path and File.